Abhi1264/vidforge/README.md

 ## License

-This project appears to be open source.
-Please check with the repository owner for specific licensing information.
+This project is licensed under the MIT License.

 ## Contributing